CZ-NIC/mininterface/README.md

 Wrap your configuration dataclass into `run` to access the interface.
 Normally, an interface is chosen automatically.
 We prefer the graphical one, regressed to a text interface on a machine without display.
 Besides, if given a configuration dataclass, the function enriches it with the CLI commands and possibly with the default from a config file if such exists.
 It searches the config file in the current working directory, with the program name ending on *.yaml*, ex: `program.py` will fetch `./program.yaml`.

-* `config:ConfigClass`: Class with the configuration.
+* `config:ConfigClass`: Dataclass with the configuration.
 * `interface`: Which interface to prefer.
 By default, we use the GUI, the fallback is the REPL.
 * `**kwargs`: The same as for [`argparse.ArgumentParser`](https://docs.python.org/3/library/argparse.html).
 * Returns: `interface` Interface used.